 My clients who start therapy thinking that fruit and/or veggies are disgusting always say that my enthusiasm rubs off on them.
 Plus I know loads of ways to make vegetables more exciting or hide them in your meal for extra nutrition.

-She’s not allowed in the office as some of my clients are allergic to cats!
+They're not allowed in the office as some of my clients are allergic to cats!
 But you can say hi on your way in.

 Spoiler alert: that was after 2 years of dating.
 I was constantly hangry and anxious.
 He said he couldn’t support me starving myself anymore.
 I remember thinking, I am choosing my eating disorder over someone who loves me, but it didn’t really feel like a choice, I felt trapped in it.